 3. Germans use Celsius Instead of Fahrenheit

 Were you aware of this?
-Well, it’s no longer secret anymore!
+Well, it’s no longer a secret anymore!
 Germans use the metric system for everything, including measuring temperature.
 As such, they use Celsius instead of Fahrenheit.

 For those who might not know, Celsius is a scale and unit of measurement for temperature.
 It got its name after its inventor, Swedish astronomer Anders Celsius, who also developed another temperature scale just two years before he died.